tsatria03/CookyCraze/docks/readme.txt

 The starting price of this item in coins before any purchases have been made.

 cost_multiplier
 How much the cost increases with each purchase.
 Uses geometric scaling.
-1.25 means each purchase costs 25 percent more than the last.
-1.0 means the price never changes.
+1.25 means each purchase costs 25 percent more than the last, and 1.0 means the price never changes.

 amount
 How much of the target stat is gained per purchase.
 For flat items this is a fixed number.
 For percentage items this is the percentage value.
 For cooky_speed flat items, this is the number of milliseconds the bake interval is reduced by.
 Use %item_count in the description as a placeholder and it will be replaced with this value.